emmahsax/go-git-helper/README.md

 ### Updating Git Helper

-TODO: Make an `update` command

 > This section assumes you already have Go's Git Helper installed.

-To auto-update your version of Git Helper, you can run:
+To update your version of Git Helper to the latest version available in GitHub, you can run:

 ```bash
 git-helper update